 - Once blooms begin, harvest at least every other day to encourage blooming.

-- Blossoms will not open more once cut; harvest when all but top few blossoms are open.
+- Blossoms will not open more once cut; harvest when all but the top few blossoms are open.

 - Harvest blooms in the morning.

-- Remove all leaves below the water line and put stems in water right away.
+- Put stems in water right away.

-- Unharvested blooms will develop seed pods and blooms will stop.
+Unharvested blooms will develop seed pods, and blooms will stop.
 Save seeds to plant the following season.
 Be aware that hybrid varieties may not be true to type when saved.